Ever wonder why some websites pump out viral post after viral post?

 These brands have smart marketers.
 Marketers who use power words.

-These power words trigger an emotional response and pack some serious punch to the allure of any sales page, headline or ad.
+These power words trigger an emotional response and pack some serious punch, getting us to click on ads, share blog posts and buy from sales pages.

 But how do these power words work?